-Supervisor Matt Dorsey’s plan to fund drug-free homeless housing in San Francisco was sent back to committee for edits Tuesday afternoon after the San Francisco Marin Medical Society, Coalition on Homelessness, raised issues with whether and how low-income tenants might be evicted from such housing.
+Supervisor Matt Dorsey’s plan to fund drug-free homeless housing in San Francisco was sent back to committee for edits Tuesday afternoon after the San Francisco Marin Medical Society, Coalition on Homelessness, and others raised issues with whether and how low-income tenants might be evicted from such housing.

-The group, a trade association of more than 3,500 doctors and other medical workers, said that Dorsey’s bill should ensure anyone evicted for drug use “is not at risk of a return to homelessness as a result of that eviction.”
+The San Francisco Marin Medical Society, a trade association of more than 3,500 doctors and other medical workers, said that Dorsey’s bill should ensure anyone evicted for drug use “is not at risk of a return to homelessness as a result of that eviction.”

-It also said that while the city “should prioritize drug-free housing,” it should “not create new obstacles or be restrictive in funding for supportive housing” that is not drug-free.
+It also said that, while the city “should prioritize drug-free housing,” it should “not create new obstacles or be restrictive in funding for supportive housing” that is not drug-free.

 The two sides reached an agreement on those positions “in principle,” Dorsey’s office wrote in an email Tuesday.